Boeing to place much of 777X design work outside Seattle

 NEW YORK (Reuters) - Boeing Co (BA.N) has decided to place a significant amount of design work for its coming 777X jetliner in cities outside the Seattle area, where the current 777 was designed and is being built, according to an internal memo reviewed by Reuters and confirmed by Boeing on Wednesday.

-The news was seen as a blow to engineering workers in Washington state and a sign that the jobs building the more efficient version of Boeing’s best-selling wide-body plane could migrate to lower-cost, nonunion states, especially Boeing’s production facility in South Carolina.

-“This is another step in Boeing’s war against SPEEA, the engineers’ union in Seattle,” said Scott Hamilton at aviation consultancy Leeham Co in Seattle.
-“Boeing has been systematically moving engineering jobs out of Washington all year.”

-The move also comes as Washington state Governor Jay Inslee is considering proposing a package of tax incentives to persuade Boeing to put 777X design and assembly work at its giant factory in Everett, Washington, where the current 777 is made, and keep work in the Puget Sound region, which encompasses Everett, Seattle and Renton, where Boeing has facilities.
+The news comes as Washington state leaders are considering proposing a package of tax incentives to persuade Boeing to put 777X design and assembly work at its giant factory in Everett, Washington, where the current 777 is made, and keep work in the Puget Sound region, which encompasses Everett, Seattle and Renton, where Boeing has facilities.

 Washington state officials and congressional members did not immediately respond to requests for comment.